 After trying to deal with the bank on my own and getting nowhere, I called Tessa and was immediately assured that she knew what she was doing.
 Tessa and her staff handled my short sale in a timely and professional manner.
 I highly recommend.

-- Home-sales figures strong nationally, mixed locally - Press of Atlantic City
+- Atlantic County leads U.S. in foreclosures - Press of Atlantic City

-- Hearing about Chinese drywall damage scheduled for April 28 - New Jersey Herald
+- People in Business, April 12 - New Jersey Herald